pomerium/pomerium/docs/docs/troubleshooting.md

 logger=context error=Get "https://authenticate.localhost.pomerium.io/.well-known/pomerium/jwks.json": x509: certificate signed by unknown authority
 ```

 This is often due to the recent expiration of the [DST Root CA X3](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021/) certificate.
 Many default keystores used by docker images and less-frequently updated distributions still carry this expired certificate.
-Even though LE certs are cross-signed with the [ISRG Root X1](https://letsencrypt.org/certificates/) CA certificate, some applications will still reject them.
+Even though Let's Encrypt certs are cross-signed with the [ISRG Root X1](https://letsencrypt.org/certificates/) CA certificate, some applications will still reject them.

-To clarify; this does not mean that the upstream service is rejecting the JWT singing key.
+To clarify; this does not mean that the upstream service is rejecting the JWT signing key.
 Rather, it doesn't trust the Let's Encrypt certificate used by the Authorize service for TLS, and so it will not read the JWKS file.

 For upstream applications that can use a local signing key file, you can circumvent this issue using `curl` or `wget` to download the signing key locally (relative to the upstream service).
 Using Grafana again as an example: